Posted on Tuesday, April 1st, 2025 at 9:00 am

 Make gradual adjustments

 Rome wasn’t built in one day, and neither are healthy sleep habits.
-Start by making small, gradual adjustments to your schedule so you don’t feel overwhelmed.
+Start by making small, gradual adjustments to your sleep schedule so you don’t feel overwhelmed.
 Shifting your bedtime earlier by even five minutes can help.
 Build from there and make it ten minutes, then bump it to 15 minutes.
 Slowly but surely, you’ll be making progress toward establishing an earlier bedtime and getting more rest.

 Get into a rhythm